 How much budget money is spent on maintaining the army of officials, is it possible to reduce it, thereby relieving the budget and directing the freed-up funds to military needs - Apostrophe found out.

 Over the years of independence, the number of civil servants in Ukraine has increased on average 1.8 times (from 170 thousand to 300 thousand people), while the number of officials in individual departments has more than tripled.
 All attempts to downsize the bureaucracy - and these good intentions are declared under every new president and every new government - only worsen the situation.
 The state apparatus seems like a hydra: if you cut off a head, three grow.
-No wonder.
+This is not surprising.

 In 2011, for example, the National Agency of Ukraine for Civil Service Issues was created.
 Which is quite logical: someone must ensure and control the work of officials in government agencies, as well as monitor the reduction of the state apparatus.
 Now, by the way, this national agency employs 159 people, and there are still 68 vacancies.